rwpogge/modsView/README.md

     and MODS2 guide-probe positions for the different WFS pickoff optics then in MODS1 and MODS2.
-After we updated the MODS1 WFS pickoff optics to be the same as MODS2 in October 2016, this version was retired, and must numbe used.
+After we updated the MODS1 WFS pickoff optics to be the same as MODS2 in October 2016, this version was retired, and must not be used.

 <dt>Version 1.6 (2015 Jan 22) - new features
 <dd>Added additional interaction to the --find feature for guide star